 First and foremost, we need to export our footage from the storage device (usually the camera or memory cards) to our video editing workstation.
-This may seem a light task, but it requires more time than many would ever know about, to appreciate.
+This may seem like a light task, but it takes time, the right equipment, and, of course, storage space.

 Organizing Video Clips